GenusGeoff/GSheets_Tiingo_API/README.md

   =TIINGOCRYPTO("xxxxxxxx", "BTCUSD", "lastPrice")

-This function queries the Tiingo Cryptocurrency Endpoing API.
+This function queries the Tiingo Cryptocurrency Endpoint API.
 In the tiingo_refresh.gs version of the file, a superfluous argument is included to permit easy manual refreshing of the data.
 To use this functionality, first use the other code and second, create a cell reference that you can manually change the contents thus forcing a manual data refresh.
 Whenever you change the contents of that cell, the function will refresh the data.

 For the latest information choices available on this API endpoint please see <a href="https://api.tiingo.com/documentation/crypto">Tiingo Crypto API Documentation</a>

+### News Endpoint

+#### SYNTAX

+  =TIINGONEWS(<a href="https://www.tiingo.com/account/api/token">TIINGO_API_KEY</a>, searchType, tickerOrKeyword, responseNumber)

+##### Example

+  =TIINGONEWS("xxxxxxxx", "SPY", "ticker", 0)

+This function queries the Tiingo News Endpoint API.
+The responseNumber or record number is zero-based, so the most recent news record will be 0, the next 1, etc. This is in very alpha form as of now.

+### Fundamentals Endpoint

+#### SYNTAX

+  =TIINGOFUNDAMENTALS(<a href="https://www.tiingo.com/account/api/token">TIINGO_API_KEY</a>, ticker, factor)

+##### Example

+  =TIINGOFUNDAMENTALS("xxxxxxxx", "AAPL", "sector")

+This function queries the Tiingo Fundamental Data Endpoint API.
+More information can be found at the <a href="https://api.tiingo.com/documentation/fundamentals">Tiingo Fundamentals documentation</a> page.
+You can also find a full list of the current factors available on the endpoint at the same location.

+##### FUNDAMENTALS NOTE: THIS FEATURE REQUIRES A SEPARATE LICENSING FEE FROM TIINGO.

 #### KNOWN ISSUES: